-Ans:-The parents/ caregivers can visit any government health facility, including hospitals, medical colleges, urban dispensaries, Primary Health Centres (PHCs), Community Health Centres (CHCs), sub-centres and Anganwadi centres to get their children vaccinated.
+Ans:- You can visit any government health facility, including hospitals, medical colleges, urban dispensaries, Primary Health Centres (PHCs), Community Health Centres (CHCs), sub-centres and Anganwadi centres for getting your children vaccinated.
 In villages and some urban areas (like slums and mohallas), ANMs organize immunization sessions for providing immunization services to children.

-The government health department has ensured that immunization services are provided at the facility nearest to the beneficiary.
+The government health department has ensured that immunization services are available near you.
 It is important to understand that under National Immunization Schedule, vaccines are not provided house to house, except in special campaigns and drives like polio.